What Are Session Replay Attacks?

-According to Bleeping Computer, 483 of Alexa’s top 50,000 ranking websites were found to be recording users’ “every move,” including their keystrokes and mouse movements.
+According to OneZero, almost every website you visit records exactly how your mouse moves, including what you type or where you click!
 This sort of information is typically sent to an analytics dashboard where it might be intercepted if not secured properly, in order to extract user input information and other sensitive data.
-Attacks on session replays can therefore pose a serious security concern for both organizations and end users, as hackers may intercept any data input and record it before a user even clicks to submit the form online.
+Attacks on session replays can, therefore, pose a serious security concern for both organizations and end-users, as hackers may intercept any data input and record it before a user even clicks to submit the form online.

 How might users protect themselves, and what can website owners do to protect their visitors?
 Due to the nature of how session replay attacks usually unfold, it makes sense that countermeasures to prevent these kinds of attacks overlap with those of application security measures.
 Hence, traditional firewalls, web application firewalls, anti-virus programs, pop-up blockers, and other spyware-like software work together to prevent session replay attacks.